camaraproject/KnowYourCustomer/README.md

 ## Scope
 * Service APIs for “KnowYourCustomer” (see APIBacklog.md)
 * It provides the customer with the ability to:
-  * Enables Service Providers (SPs) to compare the information they have on file for a particular user with that on file (and verified) by the user’s Operator in their own KYC1 records (name, address)..
+  * Enables Service Providers (SPs) to compare the information they have on file for a particular user with that on file (and verified) by the user’s Operator in their own KYC records (name, address)..
   * NOTE: The scope of this API family should be limited (at least at a first stage) to 4G and 5G.
 * Describe, develop, document and test the APIs (with 1-2 Telcos)
 * Started: September 2023